schoeberl/librelane/docs/source/glossary.md

     VLSI tool.

     {term}`Yosys`, {term}`OpenROAD` and {term}`Magic` are all Tcl-programmable,
     in addition to most proprietary electronic design automation tool.
-OpenLane accepts design configuration files in the Tcl format as previous versions of OpenLane were written in Tcl.
+LibreLane accepts design configuration files in the Tcl format as previous versions of LibreLane were written in Tcl.

 metrics

     Quantitative measures representing physical characteristics of a design.

-    Typically, these include values like the area of the design, worst clock slack, average voltage drop, et cetera, but in OpenLane the conventional definition is expanded to include any and all information about the circuit generated during runtime, encompassing things such as lint violations in the {term}`RTL` description of the circuit, the number of pins, et cetera.
+    Typically, these include values like the area of the design, worst clock slack, average voltage drop, et cetera, but in LibreLane the conventional definition is expanded to include any and all information about the circuit generated during runtime, encompassing things such as lint violations in the {term}`RTL` description of the circuit, the number of pins, et cetera.